vmanka25/ChessArm/readme.md

 ```

   ## Photos
- ADD INDIVISUAL PARTS AND GIVE THEM ALL DESCRIPTIONS!
   ![GoodShot](https://user-images.githubusercontent.com/71350243/224200159-39b65a96-70e8-4f7f-bd1b-6f4d997a2ca9.png)

   This is the entire assembly, it involves two steppers which creates a full area of reach for the magnet.
+Along with
+  multiple layers seving a different function.

   ![GoodShot2](https://user-images.githubusercontent.com/71350243/224200193-7347c6ab-93db-44d7-b885-f2e1d252ac86.png)